-- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on program requirements, compliance and best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skill areas relevant to assisting clients in the program. - Program designates staff whose responsibilities include identification and recruitment of landlords, encouraging them to rent to homeless households served by the program.
+- The organization selects employees and/or volunteers with adequate and appropriate knowledge, experience, and stability for working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - The organization provides time for all employees and/or volunteers to attend webinars and/or trainings on best practices. - The organization trains all employees and/or volunteers on program policies and procedures, available local resources, and specific skill areas relevant to assisting clients in the program. - Program designates staff whose responsibilities include identification and recruitment of landlords, encouraging them to rent to homeless households served by the program.
 Staff have the knowledge, skills, and agency resources to: understand landlords' perspectives, understand landlord and tenant rights and responsibilities, and negotiate landlord supports.
-Grantees should train their case management staff who have housing identification responsibilities on this specialized skill set to perform the landlord recruitment function effectively. - For programs using the Homeless Management Information System (HMIS), all end users must abide by the NC HMIS End User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling, and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position.
+Grantees should train their case management staff who have housing identification responsibilities on this specialized skill set to perform the landlord recruitment function effectively. - For programs using the Homeless Management Information System (HMIS), all end users must abide by the NC HMIS User and Participation Agreements, including adherence to the strict privacy and confidentiality policies. - Staff supervisors of casework, counseling, and/or case management services have, at a minimum, a bachelor's degree in a human service-related field and/or experience working

+- with individuals and families experiencing homelessness and/or other issues that place individuals and families at risk of homelessness. - Staff supervising overall program operations have, at a minimum, a bachelor's degree in a human service-related field and/or demonstrated ability and experience that qualifies them to assume such responsibility. - All program staff have written job descriptions that address tasks staff must perform and the minimum qualifications for the position.
 Ideally, homelessness prevention and rapid rehousing programs would have dedicated staff for housing identification and landlord recruitment.
-However, if programs do not have the capacity to have dedicated staff, case manager job descriptions must include responsibilities for landlord recruitment and negotiation.
+However, if programs do not have the capacity to have dedicated staff, case manager job descriptions must include responsibilities for landlord recruitment and negotiation. - Case managers provide case management with the designated Case Management Tool on a frequent basis (minimum of monthly) for all clients.